samliumay/ADAPS/README.md

 # Algorithm to Determine Airline Passenger Satisfaction
+## Report and Analysis of which AI/ML ALgorithms has the best prediction cabailites for passanger satisfaction analysis.
 - We tried to determine the Airline Passenger Satisfaction acording to data that we had.

 - All Team members of the project were :